 - The backlog parameter indicates the maximum number of queued connections.

-- Maximum value can go up to 5 and minimum should be at least zero.
+- Maximum value can go up to 5, and the minimum should be at least zero.

-- This function returns (conn, address) pair where ‘conn’ is new socket object used to send and receive data on the communication channel and ‘address’ is the IP address tied to the socket on the another end of the channel.
+- This function returns (conn, address) pair where ‘conn’ is new socket object used to send and receive data on the communication channel, and ‘address’ is the IP address tied to the socket on another end of the channel.

-- Execution of accept() method returns a socket object that is different from the socket object created using socket.socket().
+- The ACCEPT() method returns a socket object which is different from the socket object created using socket.socket().

 - This new socket object is dedicatedly used to manage the communication with the particular client with which accept happened.